 - Find out which entities are related to other entities and create a relationship.
 Note: of course not all entities need to have a link to other entities.
 And some may have multiple links.

 - Each entity should be in the diagram once.
-In Moon Modeler it is possible to display the same entity differently, on a different sub-diagram.
+In Luna Modeler it is possible to display the same entity differently, on a different sub-diagram.